xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Inverter Mode
 ~~~~~~~~~~~~~

-To instantiate the PWM service the function described in the listing below needs to be called for the PWM_INV_MODE and LOCK_ADC_TO_PWM combination.
+To instantiate the PWM service the following function needs to be called with PWM_INV_MODE and LOCK_ADC_TO_PWM defined.

 ::

-  void do_pwm( chanend c_pwm, chanend c_adc_trig,
+  void do_pwm( chanend c_pwm,
+        chanend c_adc_trig,
 	in port dummy_port,
 	buffered out port:32 p_pwm[],
 	buffered out port:32 p_pwm_inv[],